-34 See Appendix D12: Sample Active Construction Building Permit Card.
+See Appendix D12: Sample Active Construction Building Permit Card.

-MCM-5: Post-Construction Stormwater Management
+MCM 5: Post-Construction Stormwater Management 5.1 Description of Minimum Control Measure

 Post-construction stormwater management in areas undergoing new development or redevelopment is necessary because runoff from these areas has been shown to significantly affect receiving water bodies.
 Many studies indicate that prior planning and design for the minimization of pollutants in post-construction stormwater discharges is the most cost-effective approach to stormwater quality management.